sandeepmaheswaram/qemu_arm64linux_WSL/README.md

 $make qemu_aarch64_virt_defconfig

-Install any dependencies sudo apt install commands if you get any error
+Install any dependencies with sudo apt install commands if you get any error

 This will create default configuration